The McTyeire International House Handbook

 The McTyeire Meal Plan

 The optional ‘McTyeire 15 Plan’ includes all of the above but has 6 additional meals instead of only 3.
 These 6 additional meals have a roll-over of $3.15 per meal.
-For the academic year 2016/2017, the fee for the ‘McTyeire 15 Plan’ is $2,154 per semester.
-Both meal plan fees are pending approval of the Board of Trust.
+For the academic year 2017/2018, the fee for the ‘McTyeire 15 Plan’ is $2,240 per semester.
+Both meal plan fees are pending approval by the Board of Trust.

 How Does McTyeire Work?